Molnix-open-source/laravel-nextcloud-talk-channel/README.md

 ## Security

-If you discover any security related issues, please email vishnu@koothattu.com instead of using the issue tracker.
+If you discover any security related issues, please email vishnu@koothattu.com or johan@molnix.com instead of using the issue tracker.

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+You are welcome to contribute

 ## Credits